 The PKHER is open for public research and commercial enquiries.
 Public research enquires are free of charge.
 The PKHER Access to Information and Charging Policy gives detail of how to make an enquiry.
 PKHER geographical information (GI) is available for viewing on Pastmap.

-If you have planning permission with an archaeological condition attached or a pre-application enquiry, please contact the Heritage Officer.
+If you have planning permission with an archaeological condition attached or a pre-application enquiry, please contact the Development Management Archaeologist.

-As of the 1st of April 2015, PKHT can no longer provide land managers and foresters archaeological information and advice free of charge.
-We welcome commercial enquires in regard to management options for heritage assets or for an extract of records from the HER – please see the PKHER Access to Information and Charging Policy for our rates, terms and conditions.
+We welcome commercial enquiries from land managers and foresters regarding management options for heritage assets or for an extract of records from the HER – please see the PKHER Access to Information and Charging Policy for our rates, terms and conditions.